 Restless: This Emmy-nominated BBC drama is a tale of passion, duplicity, and betrayal. boasts a terrific cast.
 Ruth Gilmartin (Michelle Dockery, Downton Abbey) is stunned to learn that her mother (Charlotte Rampling, Broadchurch), has been living a double life.
 Her real name is Eva Delectorskaya, and she worked as a spy for the British in the 1940s.
 Read our review.
 Add to your WATCHLIST

-Sisters of War: As WWII rages, a group of Australian nurses and Catholic nuns on a Pacific island become Japanese prisoners of war.
+Sisters of War: Leaving May 13th.
+As WWII rages, a group of Australian nurses and Catholic nuns on a Pacific island become Japanese prisoners of war.
 Based on real events, this riveting film is a tale of strength, survival, and forgiveness in the most harrowing times.
 Add to your WATCHLIST

 The Trench: Daniel Craig stars in this riveting drama about a group of young British soldiers stationed on the western front during World War I. Featuring an outstanding cast including James D’Arcy (Dunkirk), Cillian Murphy (Peaky Blinders), and Ben Whishaw (The Danish Girl), “The Trench” is set on the eve of the devastating Battle of the Somme.
 Add to your WATCHLIST